CaipirUltron/CompatibleCLFCBF/README.md

 This project contains controller implementations for safety-critical systems using compatible CBF-CBF pairs.
-The main objetive is to design controllers capable of achieving global asymptotic stabilization of the origin while maintaining positive invariance of a given connected set, by using Control Lyapunov and Barrier functions.
+The main objetive is to design controllers capable of achieving global asymptotic stabilization of the origin while maintaining positive invariance of the safe set, by using Control Lyapunov and Barrier functions.

 Such systems are known to generate undesirable equilibria that can be stable.
 Compatibility in a CLF-CBF pair is a property that ensures that the given combination of CLF and CBF does not generate stable equilibria other than the origin on the closed-loop system formed by a min-norm QP-based controller.

 **Instalation instructions:**